techfort/LokiJS/README.md

 ## Current state

 LokiJS is currently at an alpha stage, it is stable but not 100% feature complete.
+As LokiJS is written in Javascript it can be run on any environment supporting javascript such as browsers, node.js/node-webkit, hybrid mobile apps (such as phonegap/cordova), or the jvm through engines such as rhino.

 ## Roadmap

-Wider and more specific support for indexes such as unique, compound.
+* Wider and more specific support for indexes such as unique, compound.
-Replication across nodes.
+* Replication across nodes.

+## Contact

+For help / enquiries contact joe.minichino@gmail.com

 ## License